-Vitamin D is used by the body in regulating levels of calcium and phospate, which are the primary nutrients that protect teeth, bones, and muscles, and keep them strong.
-We get most of the vitamin D we need from the direct contact of sunshine with the skin during the warmer months.
+Vitamin D regulates the body’s levels of calcium and phosphate.
+These are the primary nutrients that protect teeth, bones, and muscles, and keep them strong.
+We get most of our vitamin D from sunshine when it contacts our skin.
+This is why levels tend to be higher during the warmer months.
 Some foods also contain vitamin D, such as oily fish, liver, red meat, and eggs.
 Some foods are fortified with vitamin D as well.

 Low levels of vitamin D can lead to decreased bone density, osteoporosis, and osteomalacia in adults, and rickets in children.
-It is more common to be deficient in vitamin D during the winter months.
+It is more common to be deficient in the colder, cloudier months.

 Please note that regular blood testing is required when taking vitamin D supplements.